What are two things you will never see in Cleveland?

 "Don't worry, folks," the conductor said, "those are Cleveland Indians.
 And everyone knows that the Cleveland Indians can't hit anything."

 Then, for a burst in the late 1980s and early '90s, Cleveland had a renaissance.
 America's comeback city.
 Construction.
 New restaurants.
 New sports stadiums.
 The Rock and Roll Hall of Fame opened.
-People were flocking to downtown, the scene on the Flats -- a bar and restaurant district on the Cuyahoga -- was hopping, the Indians were winning, Cleveland comedian Drew Carey was starring in one of the biggest shows on television.
+People were flocking to downtown, the scene on the Flats—a bar and restaurant district on the Cuyahoga—was hopping, the Indians were winning, Cleveland comedian Drew Carey was starring in one of the biggest shows on television.
 Cleveland rocked.